-When Sony’s award winning WF1000xm3 true wireless earbuds were released a few years ago, they immediately shot to the top of the market.
+When the award-winning Sony WF 1000xm3 true wireless earbuds were released a few years ago, they immediately shot to the top of the market.
 Best sound, best active noise cancelling, best overall experience.
 It was hard to see how Sony’s superior processing could be bested, but the company has managed to do it this year with the long-awaited follow-up.

 Sony’s battery is a top performer as well, with 8 hours of battery life on a single charge, plus another 16 from the charging case, and that’s with active noise cancelling turned on.
 In addition to USB C, you can also use Qi wireless charging to keep the case topped up.

 Chipping away at perfection is a paltry IPX4 water resistance rating, which places it in the same league as the Apple Airpods Pro when it comes to shrugging of water and sweat.
-This means Sony’s new standard isn’t quite as nifty when it comes to your everyday gym workouts, when compared with superior offering from the likes of Jabra and Beats.
+This means Sony’s new standard isn’t quite as nifty when it comes to your everyday gym workouts when compared with superior offerings from the likes of Jabra and Beats studio buds.